Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 How many months or years would a baby have to live to be a big baby?

-After two they become big.
-They go through their babies have a growth spurt in their two to four period.
+They go through their, babies have a gross spurt in their two to four period.

 Right.